panicmechanic/ZMD/Readme.md

     - Fix current bugs: None
         (DONE - All fixed.)
-    - Move monster gen to new file and add enough monsters for 10 levels (Done - Moved to new file, updated monsters + items with new attributes.
+    - Move monster gen to new file and add enough monsters for 10 levels (DONE - Moved to new file, updated monsters + items with new attributes.
 Need to add more monsters
-    - Add 2 more mutations
+    - Add 1 more mutations
-        (2 days - 1 for each as still no ideas, look at sil's abilities for inspiration and tomes abilities.
+        (DONE - 1 for each as still no ideas, look at sil's abilities for inspiration and tomes abilities.
             Ideas:
-            Hermes Timeslip - Doubles your speed for 10 turns (lvl1) Ares roar - Gives you an extra power die for 5 turns (lvl1) Apollo's Blessing - Doubles your stealth for 200 turns (lvl1) How to order these without having ten keys?
+            Hermes Timeslip - Doubles your speed for 10 turns (lvl1) ADDED Ares roar - Gives you an extra power die for 5 turns (lvl1) ADDED Apollo's Blessing - Doubles your stealth for 200 turns (lvl1) How to order these without having ten keys?
 A single key that brings up a menu if more than one is charged?
             Should change the torch color for some of these "Your torch glows red.."